 Watering the lawn in the first days after planting

-From the eighth day onwards you reduce the frequency of watering to 3-4 times a week, and after another 7 days it will be enough to water the lawn once every 2-3 days.
+From the eighth day onwards, you reduce the frequency of watering to 3-4 times a week, and after another 7 days, it will be enough to water the lawn once every 2-3 days.
 This will create the ideal conditions for the grass to take root quickly and support the plants in their most difficult period.

 Watering Seasonal Watering Regime

-If you want your lawn to retain its emerald color and healthy appearance, you should water it regularly and evenly without long pauses, especially in summer.
+If you want your lawn to retain its emerald color and healthy appearance, water it regularly and evenly without long pauses, especially in summer.
 How often you do this depends not only on the weather but also on the soil conditions and the composition of the grass in the lawn mixture.
 For example, fescue can easily tolerate heat and drought up to 10 days in a row, while bluegrass, on the contrary, without water, quickly turns yellow and will not be able to recover for a long time.

 For regions with moderate climates, the following irrigation regime can be recommended: